 |Low||Malfunction in SOUP can’t lead to patient harm.|

 |Medium||Malfunction in SOUP can lead to reversible patient harm.|

 |High||Malfunction in SOUP can lead to irreversible patient harm.|

 This is the actual SOUP list.
 For each third-party library you use, add an entry in the table below.
 The idea is to only have one “global” SOUP list for your medical device even though the code may actually live in multiple repositories.
 That’s what the “software system” column is for; you could also mention your (git) repository there.

 When specifying requirements, the 62304 requires you to mention functional, performance, hard- and software requirements.
-However, you may not have to re-state certain requirements if they apply to all SOUP, e.g. “runs on linux”.
-So prefer to keep the requirements simple, in a way in which you would communicate it to colleages on your development team when answering the question “why did we import this library?”.
+However, you may not have to re-state certain requirements if they apply to all SOUP, e.g., “runs on Linux”.
+So prefer to keep the requirements simple, in a way in which you would communicate them to colleagues on your development team when answering the question “why did we import this library?”.

 |ID||Software System||Package Name||Programming Language||Version||Website||Last verified at||Risk Level||Requirements||Verification Reasoning|